-As presented at the NASCO annual meeting in 2014, the stock composition and variation in composition of salmon harvested in the Labrador subsistence food fisheries were determined based on a recently developed North American baseline for Atlantic salmon which allows assignment to regional reporting groups of eastern North America (Bradbury et al. 2014a,b; Moore et al. 2014).
+As presented at the NASCO Annual Meeting in 2014 and reported to NASCO in 2015 (NAC (15)3), the stock composition and variation in composition of salmon harvested in the Labrador subsistence food fisheries were determined based on a recently developed North American baseline for Atlantic salmon which allows assignment to regional reporting groups of eastern North America (Bradbury et al. 2014, 2015; Moore et al. 2014).
 In total, twelve regional groups in eastern North America can be reliably identified using 15 microsatellite loci (Figure 5).
 The regional groups do not correspond directly to the six regions used by the ICES Working Group to characterize stock status and to provide catch advice.
-The overlap between the regional groups and the ICES areas in North America are shown in Table 8.
+The overlap between the regional groups and the ICES areas in North America are shown in Table 7.